-The summary of an independent technical review for two key deliverables of the Long Island Sound Nitrogen Reduction Strategy is now posted on the Long Island Sound Study website.
-The two products reviewed are: Subtask F/G: Summary of Establishing Nitrogen Endpoints for Three Long Island Sound Watershed Groupings, and Subtask E: Summary of the Hydrodynamic Analysis Conducted to Relate Tributary Loads to Areas of Influence and Relative Contributions to Embayments.
+In 2018-2019 EPA conducted a public comment period and an independent technical review for two key deliverables of the Long Island Sound Nitrogen Reduction Strategy.
+The two products reviewed were: Subtask F/G: Summary of Establishing Nitrogen Endpoints for Three Long Island Sound Watershed Groupings, and Subtask E: Summary of the Hydrodynamic Analysis Conducted to Relate Tributary Loads to Areas of Influence and Relative Contributions to Embayments.
 Read a description of the purpose and scope of the External Review here.
 Find the External Review document here.
-See below for the subtask memos in the project deliverables list.
+See below for the revised subtask memos and detailed response to comments in the project deliverables list.
+Earlier deliverables were revised to make terms consistent throughout the subtask memo and to update the water quality data summary.

 The following documents will help you learn more about the strategy: